Tag

 iPhone showing option to disable message notifications for unknown senders.

 Step 6: Toggle Unknown Senders off.
-Note that this setting only applies to notifications on your iPhone; you’ll need to turn it on separately on your iPad or if you’re syncing your text messages to those devices.
+Note that this setting only applies to notifications on your iPhone; you’ll need to turn it on separately on your iPad or Mac if you’re syncing your text messages to those devices.

 Step 7: Once you’ve enabled the option to Filter Unknown Senders, a new Filters option will appear in the top-left corner of the conversation view in the Messages app.
 Selecting this will allow you to choose between viewing all messages or filtering the list by either known or unknown senders.
 There are also options here to filter by unread messages and view recently deleted conversations.